-Anti-aircraft guns like this 40 mm Bofors protested the Corps in England and on the continent.
+Anti-aircraft guns like this 40 mm Bofors protested

 Aerial bombardment disrupted German rail schedules and prevented rapid movement of their reserves.

 As the VII Corps pushed West and then north, responsibility for holding the defensive fronts to the south passed to VIII Corps.
 Successively, the 101st Airborne, the 82d Airborne, and the 90th Infantry Divisions were transferred to that command.